Release date: 31 December 2020

 - Supporting community groups and residents to lead on projects to enhance their local green spaces.

 Committee Chairman, Andrew Barrett-Miles, said: “Climate change and how we adapt to it is a serious issue and one which quite rightly underpins all of our future priorities as a council.

 “Our role as a scrutiny committee is to ensure we are doing all we can to address these challenges and that our policies and plans are comprehensive and effective.”

-The committee will also look at the draft West Sussex Reset Plan and how priorities relevant to the environment and communities can be monitored to ensure the council is achieving its aims.
-The final Reset Plan is expected to be approved by the County Council in February 2021.
+The committee will also look at the draft Our Council Plan and how priorities relevant to the environment and communities can be monitored to ensure the council is achieving its aims.
+The final Our Council Plan is expected to be approved by the County Council in February 2021.